fsschmitt/aws-elastic-transcoder-test/README.md

 	* IAM Role (with S3 Permissions)

 ## Approach:
+Since the procedure of getting the the files into the S3 bucket is not the main focus for this task, I have decided to focus entirely on dispatching the video transcoding jobs and to investigate if the final file location could be predicted to report back to paperclip.

 As I it was my first time using AWS Elastic Transcoder, but not my first time using AWS and therefore aws-sdk, the first step was to read the [available documentation at AWS](http://docs.aws.amazon.com/sdkforruby/api/Aws/ElasticTranscoder.html).

 After reading it and analysing it I have reached the conclusion that there are 3 main elements on the process of transcoding videos on AWS: